smartgeber Logo

-The article explores iconic examples of dystopian societies in literature and film, highlighting their themes and the dark futures they depict.
+The article delves into notable examples of dystopian societies from literature and film, exploring their characteristics and impact on audiences.

 What do you think is the best example of a dystopian society in literature or film?